-President Donald Trump has signed an executive order that will help launches the US government’s own AI play in an effort to compete with other countries, especially China.
+President Donald Trump has signed an executive order that will help launch the US government’s own AI play in an effort to compete with other countries, especially China.

 Five takeaways from the initiative: